-D.2 Rounding of Real Results
+D.2.2 Rounding

-When a real result must be rounded, it is always rounded to the nearest representable real value.
-If the unrounded result is exactly halfway between two representable real values, it is rounded to the value that has a zero in the least significant digit of its binary fraction (the "even" value).
-D.3 Accuracy of Arithmetic Operations
+When the result is not representable exactly as a real value, then it is rounded to the nearest representable real value.
+If the result is exactly half way between two representable real values, then it is rounded to the even representable value which has a zero in its least significant bit.

+D.2.3 Infinity Arithmetic